 a.
 Internal properties (e.g., psychological abilities) the same; relational properties are not the same.

 b.
 Might those relational properties justify differences in treatment?

 c.
-Special duties of care for pets (and those close to us)?
+Are there special duties of care for pets (and those close to us)?

 6. Lama is someone who acts on his beliefs and works for change.
 How does change come about in a society?

 a.
 Power of example; start with yourself